rmclarklab/AWD/README.md

 For the data sets needed to test installation, and to replicate Table S4 of Wybouw et al. (2019), please contact Richard Clark (richard.m.clark@utah.edu).
 The data sets used as input will be available for public download as soon as the manuscript is accepted and appears online.

-The assembler.py program was written by Olivia Kosterlitz.
+The AWD programs was written by Olivia Kosterlitz.
 She is currently a graduate student at the University of Washington (livkost@uw.edu).
 Please contact either Olivia Kosterlitz or Richard Clark (University of Utah, richard.m.clark@utah.edu) with questions about the software.

 ---